Proposed wildlife crossings in Jackson, Wyoming

-Elected officials in Jackson, Wyoming, have added a proposal to the November 2019 ballot for a special-purpose excise tax to fund wildlife crossings.
-If the ballot initiative passes, it will fund proposed wildlife crossings in accordance with the Teton County Wildlife Crossing Master Plan (an extensive study completed in 2018).
+Many animal migration patterns are still intact in the greater Jackson area due to the large quantity of protected land.
+Large animals such as elk, mule deer, and pronghorn have separate winter and summer habitats and are moving in the spring and fall.
+Elk, moose, and other large animals also converge in the low-lying areas around Jackson during the winter months to escape deep snow at higher elevations.
+All of this movement increases the likelihood of wildlife-vehicle collisions on roads.

 Jackson and Teton County have recorded over 5,000 wildlife–vehicle collisions since 1990.
 As a result, the Western Transportation Institute (WTI) was tasked with completing a report to examine the feasibility of a wildlife-crossing master plan.
 In May 2018, the WTI and Teton County published the Teton County Wildlife Crossing Master Plan.
 The master plan studied and identified seven highway segments suitable for wildlife crossings and other vehicle-collision mitigation.
 These highways include U.S. Route 191 (US 191), US 26, US 89, US 26, Wyoming Highway 220 (WYO 22) and WYO 390.

 Overview

 From 2010 to 2018, 43 animal species were recorded in Teton County's wildlife–vehicle collision database.
 Elk (327 collisions), moose (143), and mule deer (1,427) had the largest numbers of collisions in the Jackson area.
 The WTI examined crash and carcass data when it developed the Teton County Wildlife Crossing Master Plan.
 Although the data tends to reflect large- and medium-sized collisions, safety and conservation concerns extend beyond these documented encounters; ecological concerns extend to aquatic habitats and fish populations.

 Although traffic and animal-migration patterns vary by season, there is a constant presence of vehicular traffic and large mammals in and around Jackson.
 Each of the seven identified highways averages 10,000 vehicles per day, with volumes varying from 23,000 vehicles per day at peak season on one road to 1,500 vehicles per day on the lowest-volume stretch of highway.

-Due to the large quantity of protected land in the greater Jackson area, many animal migration patterns are still intact.
-Large animals such as elk, mule deer, and pronghorn have separate winter and summer habitats and are moving in the spring and fall.
-Elk, moose, and other large animals also converge in the low-lying areas around Jackson during the winter months to escape deep snow at higher elevations.
-All of this movement increases the likelihood of animal encounters on roads.